-As we approach the end of the year and the start of 2019, my husband and I have started thinking of our goals for next year and where we want to be in 2020.
-This process reminded me of 2015 when we were first starting to plan out my goal of starting Hello Day; and looking back on that year, I remembered several techniques and methods that really helped.
-Considering the fact that only 8% of people actually achieve their goals, I decided to look some more into the best methods for success and share them with you, so that they might help you when goal planning for 2019.
+At the end of last year as I sat down to plan my goals for this year, the process reminded me of 2015 when we were first starting to plan out my goal of starting Hello Day; and looking back on that year, I remembered several techniques and methods that really helped.
+Considering the fact that only 8% of people actually achieve their goals, I decided to look some more into the best methods for success and share them with you, so that they might help you when goal planning in future.

 In doing some research I came across a list put together by Norma Reid, a certified Life Coach, whose list rang so true, I decided to share it here, with some other comments and findings: